gaultier/blog/i_want_rust_to_have_defer.md

 In a previous article I [mentioned](/blog/lessons_learned_from_a_successful_rust_rewrite.html#i-am-still-chasing-memory-leaks) that we use the `defer` idiom in Rust through a crate, but that it actually rarely gets past the borrow checker.
 Some comments were <s>doubtful</s> surprised and I did not have an example at hand.

-Well, today I hit this issue again so I thought I would document it.
+Well, today at work I hit this issue again so I thought I would document it.

 I have a Rust API like this: